JodelRaccoons/JodelXposed/README.md

 JX will search for new hooks when starting Jodel.

-### How can i help / update the hooks?
-If you want to help the development you just can make a pull request containing a new hooks.json in a folder with a matching version code.
-You can find the version code folders in here: https://github.com/krokofant/JodelXposed/tree/master/hooks .

-If you need help with finding the hooks (methods / fields) you should take a look at [the hookvalue object](https://github.com/krokofant/JodelXposed/blob/master/app/src/main/java/com/jodelXposed/models/Models.kt) , in there you can find for every method/field a brief explanation where it should be located and how to find the right one.

-## Version compatibility
+# Version compatibility
 The module aims for compatibility with the latest Jodel version.
 Jodel apks are usually linked in [the thread on XDA](http://forum.xda-developers.com/xposed/modules/mod-jodelxposed-enhancements-t3350019/).

 The latest supported Jodel version is noted [here](https://github.com/krokofant/JodelXposed/blob/master/app/build.gradle#L7).

-## Support
+# Support
 * Are you using Android?
 * Do you have Xposed working?
 * Are you sure your version is compatible?
 * Have you read [the thread on XDA](http://forum.xda-developers.com/xposed/modules/mod-jodelxposed-enhancements-t3350019/)?

-### You dont have Google play services?
+## You dont have Google play services?
 No problem!
 Just edit the file file /sdcard/.jodel-settings-v2 and edit your lat/lng coordinates manually.
 ```json
 "location":{"active":true,"lat":52.5200066,"lng":13.404954}
 ```

-## Contributions
+# Contributions
+Take a look at [CONTRIBUTION.xd](CONTRIBUTION.md).
 Pull requests are welcome if you would like to provide additional features or just update the hooks.

 Please *test the PR* before you submit it.